 Entering and continuing students with superior academic records are eligible to apply for a Board of Trustees Scholarship.
 This scholarship is awarded from funds provided by the University.
 The Board of Trustees Scholarship is credited to the student's account covering up to two terms' full-time tuition.
 Miscellaneous fees for these terms will be borne by the student.
-The application procedure involves submission of transcripts, a Board of Trustees Scholarship Application Form, which can be obtained from the Admissions Office, two letters of recommendation, and a brief essay.
+The application procedure involves submission of transcripts, a Scholarship Application Form, two letters of recommendation, and a brief essay.
 The awards will be given on the basis of academic excellence and potential to become an outstanding student at Lincoln University.
 Students must submit a completed application form and all required documentation at least one month before the beginning of a term.
-The Lincoln University Scholarship Committee will interview applicants, select winners and announce them before the term begins.
+The university Scholarship Committee will interview applicants, select winners and announce them before the term begins.